minnelab/NeuroCBIR/README.md

 - U-Map proj features from AE feautes
 - Features from CL with MultiPosConLoss
 - Features from CL with MultiPosConLoss + DANN
-- Features from CL with MultiPosConLoss + Age
-- Features from CL with MultiPosConLoss + Disease
-- Features from CL with MultiPosConLoss + Age + Disease

 **Testing domain invariance**